oktadev/okta-blog/_source/_posts/2021-03-05-ultimate-guide-to-password-hashing-in-okta.md

 ### SHA-1
 While [SHA-1](https://en.wikipedia.org/wiki/SHA-1) creates a slightly longer hashed output (160-bit) than MD5, it is no longer considered cryptographically secure either.
 It's vulnerable to collisions, and in 2020, researchers estimated that anyone with $45,000 worth of cloud computing power [could successfully break SHA-1 signatures used for validating TLS certificates](https://eprint.iacr.org/2020/014.pdf).

-Like MD5, there's still plenty of legacy systems using SHA-1 hashing algorithms though, so it's possible you'll see it in older Python code.
+Like MD5, there's still plenty of legacy systems using SHA-1 hashing algorithms, though, so you may see it in older Python code.

 #### Hash Only
 While the output is slightly longer (a 40-character hexadecimal string) than MD5, using SHA-1 involves roughly the same process: